dannyconnell/quasar-moneyballs-supabase/README.md

 #### Import Data

-- Generate the seed.sql file:
+- Generate the seed.sql file
+- **IMPORTANT:** type this command in by hand & don't copy & paste it from here (the dashes get copied incorrectly)!
 ```
 npx supabase db dump --data-only -f supabase/seed.sql --linked
 ```